RustedBones/akka-http-metrics/README.md

 Http().newMeteredServerAt("localhost", 8080, registry).bindFlow(route)
 ```

+Requests failure counter is incremented when no response could be emitted by the server (network error, ...)

-By default, the errored request counter will be incremented when the served response is an `Server error (5xx)`.
+By default, the response error counter will be incremented when the returned status code is an `Server error (5xx)`.
 You can override this behaviour in the settings.

 ```scala